dubsquared/devopsblog/source/_posts/2013-04-30-chef-conference-recap.markdown

 [Test Kitchen](https://github.com/opscode/test-kitchen#readme) is a framework for running project integration tests in an isolated environment using Vagrant and Chef.
 You describe the configuration for testing your project using a lightweight Ruby DSL.

 Test kitchen runs through several different kinds of tests, depending on the configuration.
 First, it does a syntax check using knife cookbook test.
 This does require a valid knife.rb with the cache path for the checksums stored by the syntax checker.
 Second, it performs a lint check using foodcritic, and will fail and exit if any correctness checks fail.
 For cookbook projects, it provisions a VM and runs the default recipe or recipes set as "configurations" (see below) in the Kitchenfile to ensure it can be converged.
 If a cookbook has minitest-chef tests, it will run those as well.
 If the cookbook has declared dependencies in the metadata, test-kitchen uses Librarian to resolve those dependencies.
-Support for Berkshelf is pending
+Support for Berkshelf is pending.
 For integration_test projects, it provisions a VM and runs the integration tests for the project, by default "rspec spec".
 In either cookbook or integration_test projects, if a "features" directory exists, test-kitchen will attempt to run those tests using cucumber.

 Test Kitchen also has built-in [OpenStack](http://openstack.org) support.